tessgi/TessGiWebsite/content/pages/observing/proposing-investigations.md

 [TOC]

 The TESS Guest Investigator (GI) program is intended to enable the community to participate in science investigations using TESS.
-The program enables teams to propose the collection of new 2-minute and 20-second cadence targets, and provides funding to US investigators to analyze 2-minute and 20-second cadence and full-frame image (FFI) data.
+The program enables teams to propose: the collection of new 2-minute and 20-second cadence targets; provides funding to US investigators to analyze 2-minute and 20-second cadence and full-frame image (FFI) data; and provide funding for US investigators to collect ground-based data that supports TESS science.
 All proposals are managed by the [GI office](helpdesk.html).

-The TESS [primary mission](primary.html) duration was two years.
-The first year was spent in the southern ecliptic hemisphere and corresponded to TESS GI program Cycle 1; the second year observed the northern ecliptic hemisphere and corresponded to Cycle 2.
-During the primary mission, the majority of the 2-minute cadence targets observed were taken from the [TESS Candidate Target list (CTL)](https://tess.mit.edu/science/tess-input-catalogue/).
-Around 20,000 2-minute cadence target slots were assigned to the GI program during the 2-year prime mission

-Cycle 3 corresponds to the third year of TESS science, and is the first year of the TESS [extended mission](extended.html).
-There is no primary mission science during the TESS extended mission, scientific investigations are primarily supported by the TESS GI program.
-Cycle 3 began in July 2020 with targets observed in the southern ecliptic hemisphere.
+The next opportunity is TESS Cycle 4, which begins observations in June 2021 and ends in September 2022, covering observing sectors 40-56.
+Scientific investigations executed by TESS primarily supported by the TESS GI program.
+Observations in Cycle 4 will cover the Northern Ecliptic Hemisphere and the Ecliptic Plane.

 There is no exclusive-use data rights to observations collected by TESS.
 All data is made available through the [MAST public archive](http://archive.stsci.edu/tess/summary.html) once data processing and validation is complete.

-**The Cycle 4 call will come out in the fall of 2020, however the solicitation can already be found [here](https://nspires.nasaprs.com/external/viewrepositorydocument/cmdocumentid=735965/solicitationId=%7B4B9CAAB3-D398-183A-B1F3-EF963DF415C7%7D/viewSolicitationDocument=1/ROSES%202020%20SoS%20Guidebook%20062320.pdf).
-Cycle 4 will observe the northern ecliptic hemisphere between June 2021 and September 2022, slightly longer than a typical cycle and observing sectors 40-56.**
+**The Cycle 4 solicitation can already be found [here](https://nspires.nasaprs.com/external/solicitations/summary!init.do?solId={4B9CAAB3-D398-183A-B1F3-EF963DF415C7}&path=open).** Cycle 4 is longer than a typical cycle and lasting approximately 15 months.

-Below we describe some of the GI products available in the extended mission and how to propose for Cycle 4 time.
-Note that beginning in Cycle 4, all Phase-1 proposals submitted to the TESS GI program will be evaluated following a dual-anonymous peer review process.
+Beginning in Cycle 4, all Phase-1 proposals submitted to the TESS GI program will be evaluated following a dual-anonymous peer review process.

 ## Proposal Products

-* A new 20-second cadence mode is now available as part of the extended mission.
-Approximately 1,000 target slots per sector are available in this mode.
+* Approximately 600 target slots per sector are available through the GI program.

-* As in the primary mission 2-minute cadence targets are available, but with a 10-fold increase.
-More than 15,000 target slots are available in each sector.
-For Cycle 3 there were a total of ~200,000 target slots, facilitating very large GI programs.
+* More than 15,000 target slots are available in each sector for 2-min cadence data per sector, facilitating very large GI programs.

-* Full-frame images are also available, but with a cadence reduced from 30 minutes to 10 minutes.
+* Full-frame images are also available, but with a cadence of 10 minutes.

 ##Proposal Types